Dick Barton: Special Agent

 Dick Barton: Special Agent (released to television in the USA as Dick Barton, Detective) is a 1948 British second feature ('B') spy film directed by Alfred J. Goulding and starring Don Stannard.
-It was written by Goulding and Alan Stranks, adapted from the extremely popular BBC radio serial Dick Barton – Special Agent.
-It was the first of three films that Hammer Film Productions made about the British agent, followed by Dick Barton at Bay and Dick Barton Strikes Back.
+It was written by Goulding and Alan Stranks, adapted from the BBC radio serial Dick Barton – Special Agent.
+It was the first of three films that Hammer Film Productions made about the British agent, followed by Dick Barton Strikes Back (1949) Dick Barton at Bay (1950).

 Plot

-Special Agent Dick Barton and his colleagues Snowey and Jock are investigating smuggling when two failed attempts are made on his life.
+Special Agent Dick Barton, along with his colleagues Snowey and Jock, are investigating smuggling when two failed attempts are made on his life.
 The criminals then kidnap Snowey and Jack, as well as Dick's girlfriend Jean.
 While attempting to rescue his friends, Barton is trapped himself in an underground room where he is chained to a wall.
 It turns out the criminals led by Dr. Caspar are involved in a neo-Nazi plot to contaminate Great Britain's water supply.